Elizabeth Berkley: Activism

 Over the years, Berkley has been an active supporter of several organizations dedicated to environmental protection, the promotion of vegetarianism, and the health of younger and older people.
 According to the eighth annual Sesame Place Kids Poll conducted at Sesame Place (Philadelphia) in September 1993, Elizabeth was voted second-best public person to encourage recycling, partially due to the activism of her Saved by the Bell character Jessie Spano.
 Basketball superstar Michael Jordan outpolled her with 33% of votes (Elizabeth was favored by 22 percent).
 Next came Chelsea Clinton and Vice President Al Gore.

 In 1997, she appeared in the Lettuce Be Lean campaign sponsored by People for the Ethical Treatment of Animals (PETA) to promote a larger range of vegetarian options in restaurants.
 For the campaign, she donned a $600 form-fitting gown made entirely of collard greens.
 She later took part in other charity events by the organization.

 In May 1996, she was a guest model, along with Naomi Campbell, Janice Dickinson and other female celebrities, at Todd Oldham's LA Fashion Show.
 The event raised $600,000 for the AIDS Project Los Angeles.

-In June 2009, she joined actress Thandie Newton in Henley on Klip, South Africa to lead workshops at Oprah Winfrey's Leadership Academy for Girls.
+In June 2009, she joined actress Thandiwe Newton in Henley on Klip, South Africa to lead workshops at Oprah Winfrey's Leadership Academy for Girls.
 At the time, she was also running a monthly column for teen girls in Oprah's website.

 In October 2010, Berkley, along with Alec Baldwin, Slash, Nigel Barker, Bill Maher, Patrick McDonnell became supporters of the Shark-Free Marina Initiative to help combat sharks' disappearances from world's oceans.
 Sponsored by the Guy Harvey Ocean Foundation and the Humane Society of the United States, the initiative reached out marinas across the world asking them to get involved by prohibiting sharks from being landed at their dock.